MaxHass12/credit-demo/NOTES.md

 5. Misc other decentralized applications

 - Why?
 Ensures consistency in a decentralized network without needing consensus for every change.
-(Blockchain is not via CRDT)
+(Blockchain is not via CRDT) [NOTE: There is a big difference between decentralized and distributed]

 CRDT are use in some form or other by Redis Enterprise, MS CosmosDB, Soundcloud, Figma, Facebook, Paypal, Apple Notes, etc. (Conflicting information on this)[1][2]